Comparison

 Orchestrator vs Agent

-Single Session vs Many Sessions
+Single Product Surface vs Many Isolated Sessions

 Automatic Isolation